Things to Do in Kigali in March

 March Events & Festivals

-Kwita Izina Gorilla Naming Ceremony Preparation Season
+Kwita Izina Gorilla Naming Ceremony (occasionally in late March)